GincoAutomation/server/architecture.md

   id // unique human readable id
   adress: { // depending on protocol device uses
     // for CAN module :
-    canAdress // Adress of the CAN module port //used port
+    address // Adress of the CAN module port //used port
     // for LAN module :
     IPadress // IP adress of the module